tekniskamuseet/Creators-Toolkit/README.md

 The dome features 6 projectors stitched together, supporting 8k (8192 × 8192 px) or 4K (4096 x 4096 px) fulldome video.
 For quicker rendering, 1920 x 1920 px suffices.

 Render your video as a PNG sequence, preferably in a cloud-stored zip file for easy download to the master computer controlling projectors.
-Utilize Splitter software to prepare files for the 6 projector-controlling computers, automatically adjusting aspect ratio and applying edge blending.
+Utilize Splitter software to prepare files for the 6 projector-controlling computers aka "nodes".

 ![Splitter](/media/wisdome-04.jpg)